tsipkens/atems/README.md

 > NOTE: The latter two operations make use of the `tools.detect_footer_scale` function, which attempts to interpret the image footer and/or scale using image analysis tools.
 The method is known to work with TEM images taken at the University of British Columbia, where it applies optical character recognition to determine the pixel size from the footer text (stored in the `Imgs.pixsize` field) and crops the footer away.
 Black text on the image may also be readable more generally.
 Alternatively, the user can also call the `tools.ui_scale_bar` function to use a UI to get the pixel size.

-One can also get the image to analyzer by selecting files them in a file explorer by omitting the string input:
+Alternative, to use the file explorer option:

 ```Matlab
 Imgs = tools.load_imgs;  % load the images
 ```

-Proceeding, the image can also be handled is using a cell array of cropped images and pixel sizes.
+Second, the image can also be handled using a cell array of cropped images and pixel sizes.
 These are secondary outputs to the `tools.load_imgs` function:

 ```Matlab
 [Imgs, imgs, pixsizes] = tools.load_imgs('images'); % load the images